Mount Diablo State Park: The Grand Loop

 Trailhead location: Juniper Campground parking lot

-If you’re also looking for a good workout with even better views, the “Grand Loop,” at 6.2 miles, might be the winter hike you’ve been seeking.
+If you’re also looking for a good workout with even better views, the “Grand Loop,” at 6.2 miles, might be the hike you’ve been seeking.

 The Devil's Pulpit on Mount Diablo flanked by clouds and a setting sun below.